Alright

 | Total Performances | ~8 |

-One of Gigaton’s rarer live tracks.
-The kalimba’s distinctive sound makes the song immediately recognizable when it appears.
+One of Gigaton’s rarest live tracks.
+The kalimba’s distinctive sound makes it immediately recognizable when it appears—a pleasant surprise for fans who know the deep cuts.

 Personnel